Rosetta Stone (software): Mark Kaiser on the Russian course

 In a 1997 review of the Version 2 Russian language course, Mark Kaiser, director of the Language Media Center at the University of California, Berkeley, called the program "woefully inadequate for a number of reasons".

 One of Kaiser's observations was that Rosetta Stone software fails to provide a relevant cultural context.
 Because the company uses the same stock photographs for all its language courses, they depict people, activities, and manufactured goods that are conspicuously American.
 Kaiser also found that Rosetta Stone Version 2 does not provide a way for students to evaluate their conversation skills, and that some of the words and phrases are too English-based.

 "The entire package lacks any pedagogical foundation," he concluded.
 "Rather, it utilizes the glitz of the multimedia capabilities of the computer, a dearth of quality foreign language software, and clever marketing to create an economically successful product."

-Stephen Krashen's review

-The language-learning specialist Stephen Krashen found that the few studies on the software produced learning results that were "about as effective as traditional instruction on traditional tests.